datadryad/dryad-app/documentation/dash2_install.md

 GRANT ALL PRIVILEGES ON dash . * TO 'dashuser'@'%';
 FLUSH PRIVILEGES;

-# If you would like to import a sample record into your database, use the
-# following two lines.
-Change the path to the sample_record.sql to match your path, if needed
-USE dash;
-source dash2-config/sample_data/sample_record.sql;

 # To exit the MySQL client, type *exit* or press ctrl-d

 ```